scholarly and technical writings on various topics

 For more details, you may want to read this comparison of ACDCs and SD-JWTs.

 Identity is hard.
 Getting the evidence right is crucial.
 We’ve had X509 and PKI for four decades, and they’ve served us well.
-I’m glad my TLS sessions are secure.
+We’re all glad our TLS sessions are pretty safe.
 However, certs aren’t the right building block for major new identity infrastructure.
 It’s high time for an upgrade.